-The 5th of June was World Environment Day, a UN initiative to raise awareness and encourage action to protect the environment.
+The 5th of June 2020 is World Environment Day, a UN initiative to raise awareness and encourage action to protect the environment.
 To coincide with this we’ve put together some guidance to help you make sure you make sustainable claims in your advertising.

 Be 100% sure about your renewable energy claims

 Energy providers who can prove that all the energy they produce is from renewable sources can claim that they offer ‘100% renewable electricity’ or similar, since the overall environmental impact of changing from a provider not offering 100% renewable tariffs will be the same.
 However, they should ensure that it is sufficiently clear to consumers that the energy will be supplied to the national grid and ads must not imply that it will be supplied directly to homes.

 The ASA has always expected advertisers making claims about the environmental impact of products and services to hold substantial evidence and the CAP Code makes clear that absolute claims (like ‘green’ or ‘environmentally friendly’) should be supported by a high level of substantiation, as this ruling on a Ryanair ad which stated “low CO2 emissions” shows.
 This ruling also upheld complaints about the comparative claim “Europe’s…Lowest Emissions Airline”.
 Claims like ‘greener’ or ‘friendlier’ will require verifiable evidence that proves an environmental benefit over comparable products (Rule 11.3).

 Any claim that a product has no impact on the environment is going to require a high level of substantiation, as this ruling about a claim that an electric heating system produced ‘zero carbon emissions’ demonstrates.